Physician Contract Review and Compensation Analysis

 If you have received the first draft of an employment agreement, you probably find yourself in a dilemma.
 You don’t want to make a mistake and accept an unfair agreement that you know was drafted by a lawyer for the employer who is focused on getting the best possible arrangement for the employer.
 At the same time, you don’t want to alienate your future colleagues.
 My experience as a physician’s attorney assures that you can get the best deal possible, without unduly upsetting the employer.

 I am exclusively devoted to increasing physician career satisfaction by reviewing and negotiating fair physician agreements.
-I am a veteran physicians’ attorney who has provided professional legal reviews helping physicians for over 40 years, I am based in Pennsylvania, but I assist physicians in all 50 states.
+I am a veteran physicians’ attorney who has provided physician contract review services for over 30 years.
+My practice is based in Pennsylvania, but I assist physicians in all 50 states.

-My extensive experience in physician contracting led me to write the definitive book on physician employment agreements, “The Final Hurdle – a Physician’s Guide to Negotiating a Fair Employment Agreement”.
+My extensive experience in physician contract review led me to write the definitive book on physician employment agreements, “The Final Hurdle – a Physician’s Guide to Negotiating a Fair Employment Agreement”.

-I would like to help you achieve success (however you define it) in the important contract you are facing..
+Let me help you achieve success (however you define it) in the important contract you are facing.

 You deserve to be treated fairly.
 I have been providing physician contract review for more than 30 years.
 I can review and negotiate your physician employment agreement to help you get what you deserve.
 This is my craft.
 You don’t need to enter this vital negotiation alone.
 Let my experience protect your interests.

 Supervising physician agreements in Pennsylvania do not need to be complicated, but there are specific provisions that are required to obtain Board of Medicine/ Board of Osteopathic Medicine approval.
 I usually recommend a separate employment agreement and supervisory agreement, since the supervising physician agreement must be provided to the State Board of Medicine or State